fybrik/fybrik/site/docs/reference/crds.md

-ModuleDeployment specifies the deployment details of the module
+ModuleDeployment specifies deployment of a Fybrik module

 <table>
     <thead>